kent-rasmussen/azt/ROADMAP.md

         - and not necessarily the same as `next` (i.e., not current)
         - nor verify, which makes valid, but doesn't change if already valid.
     - These should probably all go together, with common [arg,argprioritylist] parameters
+- Consider when/where it makes sense to do multithreading, if it is possible to generalize it in a class

 ## In Process (fix)
 - go to https://fontforge.org/docs/scripting/python/fontforge.html to see if we can pull contour tone staves